This article will help you avoid buying a biometric gun safe that’s not only not secure, but unreliable as well.

 One father wrote a biometric gun safe review on Amazon for his Barska model.
 His son was able to open it in 10 minutes using a trick he learned on MythBusters.
 Wiping off his fingerprint off after using the lock make his kid’s trick less effective, but he understandably returned the fingerprint gun safe the same day he received it.

 Biometric Fingerprint Locks are Not More Convenient

 With all of these issues, what potential benefit do biometric fingerprint locks offer?
 Not much.
-Nothing really.
 Opening a digital keypad combination lock takes 2 seconds.
 Biometric locks take 1 to 2 seconds.
 Is pushing buttons on a keypad that much more inconvenient?

 How Important is it Really?

 A reader commented below questioning if an average homeowner really needs the same security as military applications.
 In other words, are consumer grade biometrics good enough for most homeowners?
 Actually the point of this article is that the average homeowner doesn’t need any biometrics at all, but let’s look at this another way.

 Securing firearms is a literally matter of life and death.
 If someone gets your gun that shouldn’t, especially a young child, it could result in a tragedy.
 If you can’t get your gun in a self-defense situation, which is probably why you bought a quick-access handgun safe in the first place, just as much is at stake.
 Either way, lives are on the line.